mayankmssharma/Semantic-Segmentaion/README.md

 - *Introduction:*
     - Problem Statement: Unveiling water bodies from satellite images using semantic segmentation for applications in environmental monitoring, urban planning, and more.
     - Objective: Utilize advanced semantic segmentation techniques to achieve high accuracy, with a focus on maximizing the Intersection over Union (IoU) score.
+    - Why do we want to unveil water bodies using segmentation?
+        - Water Body Mapping & Monitoring: allows for the precise water body identification and delineation
+        - Water Quality Assessment: identify areas with different water quality characteristics, like turbidity or pollution levels
+        - Change Detection: Tracks changes in water extent, shoreline erosion, and new water bodies by comparing segmented images over time

 - *Introduction:*
     - Problem Statement: Unveiling water bodies from satellite images using semantic segmentation for applications in environmental monitoring, urban planning, and more.